This blog post is the second of three themed blogs on fashion history from the 40s, 50s and 60s.

 The narrow pencil also called the 'wiggle' skirt saw the light of day with Dior's 'H-line' collection in 1954.
 The 'H' refers to the cut with the parallel lines.
 The skirt sat down over the hips and went inwards down towards the knees.
 The skirt had a slit at the back, to make it possible to move in the skirt.
 However, it was still very narrow, hence the name 'wiggle', as it made women 'wiggle' when they walked.

 The skirt became a regular part of the woman's wardrobe since the mid - 50s.

 Mondo Kaos' selection of 50s clothing

-The Committee of 50s clothes in Mondo Chaos is big and you will find clothes inspired by different 50's trends like 'New look', Grease, Pinup, Rockabilly etc ..
+The Committee of 50s clothes i Mondo Kaos is large, and you will find clothes inspired by various 50s trends such as 'New look', Grease, Pinup, Rockabilly etc..

 Our selection of classic pencil and swing dresses includes dresses with and without sleeves, different types of necklines such as scoop, sweetheart and deep v and they are available in a wealth of beautiful colors and prints.
 Our seperates include flattering pencil and swing skirts, gorgeous capri pants and jeans and tops with strategic cutouts that give extra attention to the bust!

 If you are missing an outfit that gives you the beautiful hourglass silhouette, then you can find it here.